-The mitral repair program at Allegheny General Hospital (AGH) is the first hospital in Pennsylvania and one of only 21 facilities in the country to earn the Mitral Valve Repair Reference Center Award from the American Heart Association (AHA) and the Mitral Foundation*.
+Allegheny General Hospital (AGH), the flagship academic medical center of Allegheny Health Network (AHN), is one of only 21 facilities in the country to earn the Mitral Valve Repair Reference Center Award from the American Heart Association (AHA) and the Mitral Foundation.
 Allegheny General also received a 3-star rating from the Society of Thoracic Surgeons for mitral valve repair/replacement (MVRR).

 da Vinci is a registered trademark of Intuitive Surgical Systems.
 Inc. and is used with permission

 The Mitral Valve Repair Reference Center Award designation is based on a demonstrated record of superior clinical outcomes resulting from evidence-based, guideline-directed degenerative mitral valve repair.
 For additional information on the award, visit the Mitral Foundation's website.